nautobot/nautobot/nautobot/docs/rest-api/overview.md

 ### ?depth=2 and beyond

 For `TreeModels`, sometimes it is necessary to traverse up more than one tree level and to retrieve an ancestor's information that is not a direct parent of the object.
-In this case, `?depth=2` and beyond would become very useful
+In this case, `?depth=2` and beyond would become very useful.

 !!! note
     Notice that the location and its location_type's parent's parent's serializers are shown as well.